Aenao17/You-re-not-you-when-you-re-hungry/api-gateway/README.md

 # API Gateway

-The single entry point for the *You're Not You When You're Hungry* food-ordering system.
+The single entry point for the _You're Not You When You're Hungry_ food-ordering system.
 It validates JWT tokens and proxies every request to the appropriate downstream microservice.

----

 ## Purpose